HackRU/handbook/directors.md

 This is personal, so I'll write in first person.
 I'm Heman and I directed with Qasim.

+Hopefully future directors will get rid of our names as needed.

 Below is a small summary of [what we do](#what-we-do) and then some tips based on [what we learned.](#lessons-we-learned)

 It's hard to want to write this, because if I'm choosing you to direct R&D,